papiche/zelkova/README.md

-# Ğinkgo
+# Ğ1nkgo

-Ğinkgo is a lightweight G1 wallet for Duniter v1 written in Flutter.
-The app allows users to manage their G1 currency on their mobile device using just a browser.
+Ğ1nkgo is a lightweight Ĝ1 wallet for Duniter v1 written in Flutter.
+The app allows users to manage their Ĝ1 currency on their mobile device using just a browser.

 ## Features